hschellman/training-docs/_episodes/01_BasicSetup.md

 Although you will mainly be using python to code to begin with, most HEP code is actually C++ and it is good to have access to a C++ compiler.
 Bonus is that you normally get a good editor as well.

 #### OSX
-On OSX, you should install [Xcode][Xcode] from the [App store](https://www.apple.com/app-store/).
+Compiler/editor: On OSX, you should install [Xcode][Xcode] from the [App store](https://www.apple.com/app-store/).
 It will take a lot of disk space.
 When you try to use it it will ask you to install command line tools.
 Do so.

-Even though Xcode is what you use to compile and has an editor, many people prefer to use the [Visual Studio Code](https://code.visualstudio.com) application from Microsoft for editing/testing code.
+Compiler/editor: Even though Xcode is what you use to compile and has an editor, many people prefer to use the [Visual Studio Code](https://code.visualstudio.com) application from Microsoft for editing/testing code.

+You can also use vim or emacs if you are old school.

 #### Unix
-Your compiler will be gcc
+- Compiler: your compiler will be gcc

-Heck - just use vim.
+- Editor: Heck - just use vim.
 Or emacs, or [VSCode][Visual Studio Code].

 #### Windows
-Likely you should load up the full Visual Studio as it has a nice C++ compiler
+Likely you should load up the full [Visual Studio][Visual Studio] as it has a nice C++ compiler

 ### 3. Install an x-windows emulator